rrwick/Basecalling-comparison/README.md

 ### Basecalling

-My sample data is from a barcoded run, so I first collected just the fast5 files which I had previously binned to the appropriate sample.
+My sample data is from a barcoded run, so I first collected the fast5 files which I had previously binned to the appropriate sample.
 I also tossed out any fast5 files less than 100 kb in size – this was to subsample for longer reads in a manner that's hopefully not biased towards any particular basecaller.

 The commands to do basecalling vary depending on the program.
 Where possible I basecalled to fast5 files so I could later use Nanopolish.
+Whenever low-level tuning parameters were available, I stuck with the defaults.
 To extract a fastq from the fast5s, I used my own script [`fast5_to_fastq.py`](https://github.com/rrwick/Fast5-to-Fastq), but many other tools exist to do the same job.

 ### Read identity